michellemcone/acs-engine/README.md

 ## Overview

-The Azure Container Service Engine (`aks-engine`) generates ARM (Azure Resource Manager) templates for Kubernetes clusters on Microsoft Azure.
+The Azure Kubernetes Service Engine (`aks-engine`) generates ARM (Azure Resource Manager) templates for Kubernetes clusters on Microsoft Azure.
 The input to the tool is a cluster definition.
 The cluster definition (or apimodel) is very similar to (in many cases the same as) the ARM template syntax used to deploy a Microsoft Azure Kubernetes Service cluster.

 The cluster definition file enables you to customize your Kubernetes cluster in many ways, including: